310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
 Ahaha, that is true.
-I wonder what they are talking about~?
+I wonder what they're talking about~?
 {% endbubble %}

 {% bubble Mao %}
-If you're curious then go ahead and ask them, instead of talking to me.
+If you're curious, then go ahead and ask them, instead of talking to me.

-I have to check up on the Student Council members who’re still in school.
+I have to check up on the Student Council members that I left behind at school.
 {% endbubble %}

 {% bubble Shinobu %}